When it comes to customer service, not every interaction is a walk in the park.

 Thank you so much for bringing this to our attention.
 This is not the type of experience we want to provide for our customers and I can understand your frustration.
 Let’s find out why this has happened.

-If the solution or explanation you provide doesn’t de-escalate the situation, it may be a good time to loop in your supervisor.
+If your solution or explanation doesn’t de-escalate the situation, it may be a good time to loop in your supervisor.
 And if the customer uses curse words or disrespectful language, it may be time to end the conversation.

 As Shep Hyken points out, not every customer is right for you.